bugra-gokcek/ansible_playground/README.md

 Build the Docker image.
 It pulls the ***Ubuntu 22.04*** image from Docker Hub and creates the image with SSH installation and configuration.

-**Tip:** You don't need to have ansible in your virtual machines.
+**Tip:** You don't need to install ansible in your virtual machines.
 This is one of the best features of Ansible.

 ```bash
 docker build --tag my_environment ./